jayarajsajjanar/linuxconfig/README.md

 		from views import app as application
 			application.secret_key = 'Add your secret key'
 		```
-		3. A dummy file can be returned to check if everything is working fine(before deploying the actual flask app) by pointing the `wsgi` file to it.
+		c.
+A dummy file can be returned to check if everything is working fine(before deploying the actual flask app) by pointing the `wsgi` file to it.
 The dummy file can contain the below content:

 		```python
 		from flask import Flask